-When I lost nearly fifty pounds about seven years ago, I had to buy all new everything.
+When I lost nearly fifty pounds about seven years ago, I had to buy new everything.
 Not even my shoes fit.
 It took some trial and lots of errors to find my style rhythm and to build a wardrobe that works well for my life.
 I started blogging about that journey because I couldn’t find relevant information to help me navigate that process.
 (There weren’t many over forty bloggers at that time.)
 When you have to build your wardrobe from scratch, it is easy to get into the habit of shopping often.

 While we were in town, we stopped at the Grove Arcade for lunch and a short stroll.
-When we passed by the Caravans window, I caught a glimpse of a necklace which lured me inside like a moth to a flame.
+When we passed by the Caravans window, I caught a glimpse of a necklace that lured me inside like a moth to a flame.
 When an object takes my breath away, Mr. Mickey knows to start making room in the car because something is coming home with me.
 That rarely happens anymore.